 History of the landmark court decisions, laws, and governmental policies regarding the civil rights of African Americans.
-Examines some of the historic relationships among race, racism, law, and public policy in America.
+The course examines some of the historic relationships among race, racism, law, and public policy in America.
 Focuses on resistance, protest, and the quest for equality in America.
-Offered alternate years.
+Offered occasionally.

 Equivalent Course: HIS 341